Père Goriot

 Le Père Goriot ([lə pɛʁ ɡɔʁjo], "Old Goriot" or "Father Goriot") is an 1835 novel by French novelist and playwright Honoré de Balzac (1799–1850), included in the Scènes de la vie privée section of his novel sequence La Comédie humaine.
 Set in Paris in 1819, it follows the intertwined lives of three characters: the elderly doting Goriot, a mysterious criminal-in-hiding named Vautrin and a naive law student named Eugène de Rastignac.

-Originally published in serial form during the winter of 1834–35, Le Père Goriot is widely considered Balzac's most important novel.
+Originally published in serial form during the winter of 1834–1835, Le Père Goriot is widely considered Balzac's most important novel.
 It marks the first serious use by the author of characters who had appeared in other books, a technique that distinguishes Balzac's fiction.
 The novel is also noted as an example of his realist style, using minute details to create character and subtext.

 The novel takes place during the Bourbon Restoration, which brought profound changes to French society; the struggle by individuals to secure a higher social status is a major theme in the book.
 The city of Paris also impresses itself on the characters – especially young Rastignac, who grew up in the provinces of southern France.
 Balzac analyzes, through Goriot and others, the nature of family and marriage, providing a pessimistic view of these institutions.

 The novel was released to mixed reviews.
 Some critics praised the author for his complex characters and attention to detail; others condemned him for his many depictions of corruption and greed.
 A favorite of Balzac's, the book quickly won widespread popularity and has often been adapted for film and the stage.
 It gave rise to the French expression "Rastignac", a social climber willing to use any means to better his situation.

 Background

 Historical background

 The novel draws on several historical events that shook the French social order in short succession: the French Revolution, which led to the First Republic; Napoleon's rise, the fall and the return of the House of Bourbon.
 Le Père Goriot begins in June 1819, four years after Napoleon's defeat at Waterloo and the Bourbon Restoration.
-It depicts the mounting tension between the aristocracy, which had returned with King Louis XVIII, and the bourgeoisie produced by the Industrial Revolution.
+It depicts the mounting tension between the aristocracy, which had returned with Louis XVIII, and the bourgeoisie produced by the Industrial Revolution.
 In this period, France saw a tightening of social structures, with a lower class burdened with overwhelming poverty.
 By one estimate, almost three-quarters of Parisians did not make the 500–600 francs a year necessary for a minimal standard of living.
 At the same time, this upheaval made possible a social mobility unthinkable during the Ancien Régime.
 Individuals willing to adapt to the rules of this new society could sometimes ascend into its upper echelons from modest backgrounds, much to the distaste of the established wealthy class.